 Every so often, Valentine’s Day is also Ash Wednesday, the beginning of Lent.
 I never give up chocolate for Lent; it makes me not a kind person, so I see it as counter-productive.
 My friend Laura Alary writes beautifully about the confluence in this article; and if you are a Lent-observing family, you definitely need her book, Make Room: A Child’s Guide to Lent and Easter.
 For me, the cross of ashes I receive on my forehead on Ash Wednesday is intimately connected with the cross of oil we receive in the same spot at our baptism.
 Here’s the heart of it: From Love we come, and to Love we return.

 We need more love, but it doesn’t always have to be extravagant.
 Even if you are having a simple evening meal, you could set the table with candles, flowers and the fancy china.
 Print out the Christian valentines from blogger Angie Kauffman and put one at each place setting.
 She has several different sets, so it’s easy to choose the ones best suited to your family.
 Take time for each person to share what they love most about the others around the table.
-Let this be the night you decide how your family will show God’s love in action during Lent, which this year begins on February 26.
+Let this be the night you decide how your family will show God’s love in action during Lent.
 Will you visit a seniors’ center, help out at an animal shelter or community food pantry, clean up a public park, make treats for the volunteer fire station?

 Little children, let’s not love with words or speech but with action and truth.